-J. Sterling Morton jumped into the political scene soon after their arrival in the Nebraska Territory.
+J. Sterling Morton jumped into the political scene soon after arriving in the Nebraska Territory.

-Morton lived in Nebraska City and carefully watched the evolution of the Nebraska Territory through its ups and downs.
-Morton did not believe Nebraska was the “Great American Desert”, but quite the opposite.
-He believed in agriculture and the honorable work of farmers.
+Living in Nebraska City, Morton carefully watched the evolution of the Nebraska Territory through all its ups and downs.
+He did not believe Nebraska was the “Great American Desert”, but quite the opposite.
+He believed in our state’s agriculture and the honorable work of farmers.